DEIS-Tools/strategoutil/docs/source/installation.rst

       PATH="$HOME/.local/bin:$PATH"
   fi

-If the file is missing this part, someting might be wrong with your Linux OS, as this file comes with the standard installation of Linux and will not be altered by most users.
+If the file is missing this part, something might be wrong with your Linux OS, as this file comes with the standard installation of Linux and will not be altered by most users.
 Therefore, instead of adding the above lines to the file, it might be better to just reinstall your Linux OS.